-During scheduled performances of the shows in our Broadway Series, we are proud to present Broadway Buzz, a 30-minute discussion that starts one hour before each of the show.
+During scheduled performances of the shows in our KeyBank Broadway Series, we are proud to present Broadway Buzz, a 30-minute discussion that starts one hour before each of the show.
 Brought to you by our Community Engagement and Education Department, Broadway Buzz will help you better understand all that goes into bringing these rich stories to life on the big stage!
-Please join us for this free event which takes place at the Idea Center at Playhouse Square and take the opportunity to learn more about the show you are about to see.
+Please join us for this free event which takes place in the Upper Allen and take the opportunity to learn more about the show you are about to see.

 How do I find out about single ticket discounts?

 Have you heard about Playhouse Square Smart Seats?
 Smart Seats offers $10 and $20 tickets to a broad variety of performing arts engagements at Playhouse Square.
 Find a listing of available shows by visiting our Smart Seats page.

 What is the Idea Center at Playhouse Square?